Best time to visit Iceland

 July: best for snow-free drives

 July is the warmest month with 24 hours of daylight.
 Average temperatures are 50°F to 59°F (10°C to 15°C).
 Long days stretch till midnight, with sunrise around 4 am.
 Hiking trails open, including in the Highlands.
 Whale watching tours in full swing.
-Snow-free roads ideal for drives, especially along the iconic Ring Road.
+Snow-free roads ideal for drives, especially along the iconic Beltway.

 Looking for even more ideas for your summer adventure?
-Explore our list of the best holiday destinations for July.
+Explore our list of the best vacation destinations for July.

 August: best for bursts of color